zac-stanley/us-communities-fire/README.md

 The map/front-end is a responsive browser-based application accessible across mobile and desktop devices.

-The technology stack will include HTML/CSS/JS that uses the [Leaflet](https://leafletjs.com/) mapping library with a [Bootstrap](https://getbootstrap.com/docs/4.0/examples/) responsive framework.
+The technology stack includes HTML/CSS/JS that uses the [Leaflet](https://leafletjs.com/) mapping library with a [Bootstrap](https://getbootstrap.com/docs/4.0/examples/) responsive framework.

 ### C. Application Layout